Jake1Egelberg/DEAR/README.txt

 *Store old FASTQ files in history folder
 **For paired data, ensure one set is added to pair folder in same order

-4) Identify reference genome (ref.genome) and import its FASTA sequence into the 2genome folder.
-You can download .fa.gz files from UCSC or .fna files from NCBI. https://hgdownload.soe.ucsc.edu/downloads.html https://www.ncbi.nlm.nih.gov/assembly
+4) Identify the reference genome for your chosen sequences and import its FASTA sequence into the 2genome folder.
+You can download .fa.gz files from UCSC or .fna files from NCBI.
+This is the index.file parm, and often the ref.genome parm as well. https://hgdownload.soe.ucsc.edu/downloads.html https://www.ncbi.nlm.nih.gov/assembly

-*If the genomes are not from the hg19, hg38, mm9, or mm10 builds, then you must also import a GTF annotation file into the "3annotations" folder.
+*If the reference genomes are not from the hg19, hg38, mm9, or mm10 builds, then you must also import a GTF annotation file into the "3annotations" folder.
 Files from NCBI are downloaded as compressed .tar files and must be unzipped with 7zip.
 Name this file the same as your "ref.genome" input in the parms file.
 	https://www.ncbi.nlm.nih.gov/assembly

-*For taxon="Homo sapiens," use genome hg19 or hg38.
-For taxon="Mus musculus," use genome mm9 or mm10

 5) Record sample metadata and configure design matrix

-6) Configure parms per metadata and design matrix
+6) Configure parms

 7) Run the following .bat files in order:
 	1) 1BUILD_INDEX.bat *SKIP THIS IF YOU ALREADY HAVE A BUILT INDEX*